-An often made comment about a speaker’s style might involve their “boring” presentational voice or tone.
-Or worse still a commentator might refer to a speaker droning on and on and on…
+A frequent comment about a speaker’s style might involve their “boring” PowerPoint presentation voice tone.
+Or worse still, a commentator might refer to a speaker who drones on and on and on…

 There is a simple reason.